 - Find out from people what they want from staff who support them.
-This should include their values, behaviours and attitudes, as well as the practical tasks new recruits might need to do. - This could be done through resident or carer meetings or forums, surveys and questionnaires, speaking to people individually.
-See appendix 1 for a template you could use to collect this information. - Be realistic and honest.
-People might give a specific description of the person they'd like to support them; however they may need to compromise due to the variety of candidates that apply or employment and discrimination law. - Make a video with people saying what is important to them and what they want from staff, to be used at recruitment events. - Gather information from the person's circle of support, friends, family and carers about what's important to them. - Use existing members of staff as a conversation starter.
+This should include their values, behaviours and attitudes, as well as the practical tasks new recruits might need to do. - This could be done through resident or carer meetings or forums, surveys and questionnaires, and speaking to people individually. - Be realistic and honest.
+People might give a specific description of the person they'd like to support them; however, they may need to compromise due to the variety of candidates that apply or employment and discrimination law. - Make a video with people saying what is important to them and what they want from staff, to be used at recruitment events. - Gather information from the person's circle of support, friends, family and carers about what's important to them. - Use existing members of staff as a conversation starter.
 For example, someone might say 'I want someone like David.'
-This could lead to a conversation about what makes David good at his job.
+This could lead to a conversation about what makes David good at his job, focussing on their values and behaviours in particular.